ItShivani/to-do-app/README.md

 # to-do-app
-A simple to-do app built using nodejs
+A simple to-do app built using nodejs and mongodb database